 In terms of administrative burden, this option would not entail a direct increase of the administrative burden reported in the baseline since it does not involve any specific change in terms of information obligations or certification.
 In terms of adjustment costs, the lowering of limit values for nitrosamines and nitrosatable substances to the levels already applicable in German law would have a minimal impact, as manufacturers are already complying with these lower values.
-Similarly, most manufacturers are already assessing and addressing the risks stemming from combination of chemicals132 and therefore the need to consider known risks of combination of particular chemicals was not considered to lead to increased costs.
+Similarly, most manufacturers are already assessing and addressing the risks stemming from combination of chemicals and therefore the need to consider known risks of combination of particular chemicals was not considered to lead to increased costs.
 The primary adjustment costs anticipated form this option are costs of chemical substitution and redevelopment resulting from new limit values which would apply to all toys (in contrast to the baseline in which new limit values only apply to toys intended for children under 36 months or to be put in the mouth).
 Should suitable chemical alternatives not exist, or product redesign not be possible, it may no longer be possible to make certain toys available on the market.
 The precise costs of product adaptation and product withdrawal will depend on the specific limit values that could be progressively introduced in the TSD and as such are difficult to quantify at this stage.
 Also, the scale of impact could differ based on the make-up of a manufacturer's portfolio and to what extent they manufacture toys using the restricted substance.

-Potential impacts could be estimated to require adaptation or withdrawal of 2.4-4.8% of toy models on the market in addition to the baseline133.
-In particular, it could be estimated that 1.6-3.2% of toy models would require redevelopment to identify and use safe, alternative chemicals, while the remaining 0.8-1.6% could no longer be made available on the market if no alternatives to the restricted chemicals are available134.
-Based on these estimates and the cost estimates for adjustments per toy model detailed in the baseline above which indicate that adaptation costs to new limit values could range from EUR 6,700 per toy model produced by large firms and EUR 7,700 per toy model produced by SMEs to over EUR 15,000 per toy model135, the total incremental one-off adjustment costs associated with product redesign and redevelopment to adapt to greater restrictions over the period considered could range from EUR 8.18 million to EUR 176.3 million compared to the baseline136.
+Potential impacts could be estimated to require adaptation or withdrawal of 2.4-4.8% of toy models on the market in addition to the baseline.
+In particular, it could be estimated that 1.6-3.2% of toy models would require redevelopment to identify and use safe, alternative chemicals, while the remaining 0.8-1.6% could no longer be made available on the market if no alternatives to the restricted chemicals are available.
+Based on these estimates and the cost estimates for adjustments per toy model detailed in the baseline above which indicate that adaptation costs to new limit values could range from EUR 6,700 per toy model produced by large firms and EUR 7,700 per toy model produced by SMEs to over EUR 15,000 per toy model, the total incremental one-off adjustment costs associated with product redesign and redevelopment to adapt to greater restrictions over the period considered could range from EUR 8.18 million to EUR 176.3 million compared to the baseline.
 As this option would be similar to the current system of the TSD but allow that limit values are introduce for all toys, costs are expected to be closer to the lower range as these mirror the costs calculated in the Evaluation.

 With limit values being added for new substances in toys, new toy models will need to be tested in order to ensure compliance.
-The increased complexity of testing for lower limit values would reportedly lead to increases in testing costs from EUR 2,200 to around EUR 3,300 per toy model when toys need to be tested for the substances subject to new limit values137.
-In view of the fact that products subject to adaptation efforts will be subject to these increased testing costs, yearly testing lead to the introduction of limit values that may affect all toys rather than only toys intended for children under 36 months or toys to be put in the mouth, as is the case today.
-See Annex 14 for further details on these calculations.
+The increased complexity of testing for lower limit values would reportedly lead to increases in testing costs from EUR 2,200 to around EUR 3,300 per toy model when toys need to be tested for the substances subject to new limit values.
+In view of the fact that products subject to adaptation efforts will be subject to these increased testing costs, yearly testing costs are estimated to incrementally increase compared to the baseline by around EUR 1.89-3.79 million.